 A decrease in the amount of time worked at home, raises the contribution of an educated woman to the material surplus and lowers the contribution of an uneducated woman.
-Therefore, in the old regime with $\tau = .8$, the material surplus declines with the education of the wife when the husband is uneducated, while in the new regime with $\tau = .3$, it rises.
+Therefore, in the old regime with $\tau = .8$ , the material surplus declines with the education of the wife when the husband is uneducated, while in the new regime with $\tau = .3$ , it rises.
 This happens because educated women are more productive in the market than uneducated women but, by assumption, equally productive at home.
 In the old regime, if an educated wife would marry an uneducated man (which does not happen in equilibrium) she would be assigned to household work even though she has a higher wage than her husband.
 In the new regime, couples act efficiently, household roles are reversed and educated women do marry uneducated men.
-Note that for couples among whom both husband and wife are uneducated, the wife continues to work at home in the new regime, because she has the lower wage.
-The parameters are chosen in such a way that technology has no impact on the marital surplus of such couples.
-In the new regime, uneducated women work less time at home but their productivity at home is higher as well as the wage that they obtain from work.
+Note that for couples among whom both husband

+This, however, has no bearing on the equilibrium outcome.